2020

 2020-0274 7 Dec 2020 Cornwall and Isles of Scilly

-Department of Business Office for Product Safety and Standards Energy and Industrial Strategy
+Department of Business, Energy and Indu… Office for Product Safety and Standards

-Concerns summary The absence of a national database for gas appliances hinders rapid identification and tracing of dangerous items.
+Concerns summary (AI summary) The absence of a national database for gas appliances hinders rapid identification and tracing of dangerous items.
 Lack of mandatory recording impedes urgent communication and tracing between stakeholders.

 Roy Curtis